Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-images-in-canvas.md

 };
 ```

-But that's for this point not really useful, so let's get the `imageData`.
+But that's for this point, not useful, so let's get the `imageData`.

 ```js
 const imgData = ctx.getImageData(0, 0, canvas.width, canvas.height);